Thames Water: List of places across London left without water

 Thames Water outage: List of places across London left without water

-Here is a list of places in London left with no water
+Here is a list of places in London left experiencing low water pressure or no water at all

 As temperatures rise across the UK, thousands of homes in London have either been left without running water or are experiencing low pressure.